New South Wales Standard suburban carriage stock: Preservation

 Due to their width and age, Transport for NSW limits the speed of these carriages to 80 km/h during normal running and 20 km/h when passing platforms.
-They are further limited to running in wide loading gauge track areas only, which includes the whole suburban network, but does not include the Main North or West lines leaving Sydney.
+They are further limited to running in wide loading gauge track areas only, which includes the whole suburban network, but does not include the Main North line leaving Sydney.

 Private ownership

 Many cars were sold via contract to Milfren Pty Ltd from 1990 to 1994 to private buyers.
 Usually this would only include the body of the carriage, lacking pantographs and bogies, however there are some exceptions to these.